Some toy models of self-organized criticality in percolation: Proof of case ( i ) of theorem

-Hence, the partition function~$Z_n$ is equal to the probability that the non-increasing function~$b\mapsto\abs{C_{max}\left(\omega(b)\right)}$ admits a fixed point.
-This leads us to consider an instant~$b=B$ situated before this function goes under the first bisector, and to see what is needed on the variables~$X_{b,e}$ for this function to actually cross the bisector at the instant~$b=B+2$. \\
+where we use the lexicographic order on~$\{0,\,\ldots,\,n^{d}-1\}\times\acc{0,\,\ldots,\,r}$.
+As we have shown in~(\ref{Cmax_expression_Z_n}), the partition function~$Z_n$ is equal to the probability that the non-increasing function~\smash{$t\mapsto\abs{C_{max}\big(\omega(t)\big)}$} admits a fixed point.
+Thus, we now look for an instant~$t=T$ situated before this function goes under the first bisector, and we will study what is needed on the variables~$X_{t,e}$ for this function to actually cross the bisector at the instant~$t=T+2$. \\

-\souspreuve{Definition of the instant~$B$:} Still considering the lexicographic order, we define a pair of random variables
+\souspreuve{Definition of the instant~$T$:} Still considering the lexicographic order, we define a pair of random variables